Amit Mitra: Political career

 Amit Mitra joined All India Trinamool Congress on the invitation of Mamata Banerjee and contested during the state assembly election of 2011 from the Khardaha state assembly constituency.
 He was attributed a giant killer after the election as he defeated state Finance Minister Asim Dasgupta by a margin of 26,154 votes.
 Asim Dasgupta was elected from the Khardaha constituency previously five times in a row during the state assembly elections of 1987, 1991, 1996, 2001 and 2006.

 Amit Mitra was sworn in as a minister on 20 May 2011 and was given the Finance and Excise portfolio.

 Amit Mitra has opined that the ‘minimal capital expenditure’ made over a long period by the state government has led to the state of bankruptcy.
 He feels that the state's financial condition can be improved with a flow of investments and expansion of the state's existing industrial units.

 Awards

-Amit Mitra is a Padma Shree Award Winner from Government of India in the year 2008.
-The Japanese government conferred the `Order of the Rising Sun' on Amit Mitra in 2005 by His Majesty the Emperor of Japan.
-The award was presented for his contribution towards promotion of friendly relations between India and Japan.
+Amit Mitra is a Padma Shree Award recipient from Government of India in 2008.
+He was awarded the 'Order of the Rising Sun' in 2005 by His Majesty the Emperor of Japan, Mitra's contribution towards promotion of friendly relations between India and Japan.
 He is also the recipient of highest civilian Awards conferred by President of the Republic of Italy in 2007.